sailpoint-oss/golang-sdk/api_v2025/docs/Methods/SIMIntegrationsAPI.md

 	"context"
 	"fmt"
 	"os"
-   ""
+  v2025 "github.com/sailpoint-oss/golang-sdk/v2/api_v2025"
-	openapiclient "github.com/sailpoint-oss/golang-sdk/v2"
+	sailpoint "github.com/sailpoint-oss/golang-sdk/v2"
 )

 func main() {
-    id := 12345 # string | The id of the integration. # string | The id of the integration.
+    id := `12345` // string | The id of the integration. # string | The id of the integration.
-    xSailPointExperimental := true # string | Use this header to enable this experimental API. (default to "true") # string | Use this header to enable this experimental API. (default to "true") simIntegrationDetails := fmt.Sprintf(`{
+    xSailPointExperimental := `true` // string | Use this header to enable this experimental API. (default to "true") # string | Use this header to enable this experimental API. (default to "true") simIntegrationDetails := fmt.Sprintf(`{
           "cluster" : "xyzzy999",
           "statusMap" : "{closed_cancelled=Failed, closed_complete=Committed, closed_incomplete=Failed, closed_rejected=Failed, in_process=Queued, requested=Queued}",